Carpet Flooring Types & Factors to Consider While Selecting

-- Many varieties of colors are available such as beige, browns, blues, grays, browns, tans, whites, yellows, multi-purples, red, etc.
+- Many varieties of colors are available such as beige, browns, blues, grays, browns, tans, whites, yellows, multi-purples, reds, etc.

-- A neutral or subdued wall-to carpet color can allow for changing color schemes or serve as backdrop for other distinctive furnishings.
+- A neutral or subdued wall-to-carpet color can allow for changing color schemes or serve as a backdrop for other distinctive furnishings.

 - Unusual colors, patterns, or bold designs are not as versatile as neutral colors; however, they are exciting and create a strong visual impact.

 - Multilevel and multi-color carpets show less soiling than plain, one-color carpets.